 "I want to see more players from Middle East and Africa" - Jabeur encourages upcoming generation with Wimbledon success

-Ons Jabeur is yet to lose a set on grass in 2022 and she's just one match away from winning the 2022 Wimbledon.
+Ons Jabeur has yet to lose a set on grass in 2022, and she's just one match away from winning the 2022 Wimbledon Championships, which she hopes inspires people in the Middle East and Africa.

-During the 2022 season, Ons Jabeur became the hero of her country and the whole African continent.
-Now, the Tunisian is close to winning her maiden Grand Slam title and she showed that she cares about the upcoming generation following her semifinal victory at the 2022 Wimbledon.
+During the 2022 season, Jabeur became the hero of her country and the whole African continent.
+Now, the Tunisian player is close to winning her maiden Grand Slam title and she showed that she cares about the upcoming generation.

 "It feels amazing to be in the final.
 Now one more step to hopefully get the title.
 It's always about Tunisia somehow.
 I want to go bigger, inspire many more generations.
 Tunisia is connected to the Arab world, and is connected to the African continent.
 In the area, we want to see more players."